DATA

 Technology

 Hardware or software?
 Even small organizations know that dedicated data machines are valid.
 The required security roles and rules and operating procedures are crucial to success.
 When using a vetted cloud provider, know they agree that security and reliability are crucial to a winning relationship.
 So, hardware specialists in crafting and specifying components for rapid transactional operations might suggest an alternate configuration for seldom-used storage of millions of data records.
-Are spinning discs sill involved, or is your provider offering pure silicon?
+Are spinning discs still involved, or is your provider offering pure silicon?

 No one is an expert on the entire supply chain from data generation to data storage to data distribution.
 Data technologists have many specialties from which to choose.
 Database administration and data tuning are popular for SQL databases.
 Similarly, data administrators manage lakes and non-SQL storage.
-These roles have elevated security settings on multiple platforms, including test, production mirror, and production.
+These roles have elevated security settings in multiple platforms, including test, mirror, and production.
 Their focus is on security, installation, update strategies, failover options, and server resource utilization.
 Their roles interact with folks in security, network, and cloud management.

 Enterprises usually have multiple database engines.
 Internal initiatives and vendor applications are primary sources of data transactions.
 Few organizations are able to justify a single internal database engine.
 Cross cloud data integration may be necessary and will likely involve technologists from several vendors.
-Data technologists might specialise in architecture, design, domains, analysis, distribution, and development.
+Data technologists might specialize in architecture, design, domains, analysis, distribution, and development.
 There are many roles within these specialties.

 The deep operational knowledge to undertake the data supply chain – generation, storage, and distribution – is ever-changing.
 It is valuable for folks of all levels to continue learning.